scrapy-plugins/scrapy-zyte-api/README.rst

         .. _cookie jar: https://docs.scrapy.org/en/latest/topics/downloader-middleware.html#std-reqmeta-cookiejar

-        For requests *not* involving ``browserHtml`` or ``screenshot``, only cookies fit for the target URL are set.
-In other requests, all cookies from the cookie jar are set, regardless of their cookie domain.
-This is because requests involving browser rendering could trigger additional requests to other domains.
+        All cookies from the cookie jar are set, regardless of their cookie domain.
+This is because Zyte API requests may involve requests to different domains (e.g. when following cross-domain redirects, or during browser rendering).

         If the cookies to be set exceed the limit defined in the ``ZYTE_API_MAX_COOKIES`` setting (20 by default), a warning is logged,